BAA7/django-ctm/README.md

 ## 1.1.
 Purpose

 The purpose of this document is to present a detailed description of the Corporate Task Manager.
-It will explain the purpose and features of the system,the interfaces of the system, what the system will do, the constraints under which it must operate and how the system will react to external stimuli.
+It will explain the purpose and features of the system, the interfaces of the system, what the system will do, the constraints under which it must operate and how the system will react to external stimuli.

 This document is intended for anyone interested in this project.